 This is a small, mostly sandy beach, which is very sheltered from all but onshore breezes.
-There is a small car park but no kiosks or cafes.
+There is a small car park but no kiosks or cafés, and walking or cycling is recommended.

 La Rocque

 If the tide is in, you can swim from the sandy beach.
 Once the tide is out, walk along the pier to take your dip.
 There is a kiosk and public toilets.